-Mound-building swamp ants in our Study Area
+Mound-building ants of the Black-Ash swamps in the Macoun Club’s Nature Study Area

 When we look under rocks or logs, we almost always find ants.
 We have developed a special interest in the small, yellowish ones, particularly those that build large, solid mounds in swampy places.
 These ants are usually species in the genus “Lasius”.